BirMuhendis/Patternal_My_First_RPG_REFACTOR/README.md

 # Patternal_My_First_RPG_REFACTOR
 This is a refactored version of my old "First_RPG" project, using logical and scenario-appropriate design patterns (Software Design Pattern Project).
-Besides, scripts includes Turkish comment lines
+Besides, the scripts include Turkish comment lines